popcorn4dinner/shepherd/README.md

 ```

 #### Health monitoring
-You can use Shepherd to monitor the health of your services in production.
+You can use Freska Service Catalogue to monitor the health of your services in production.
 In order to do so, you have to add either of the following lines to your `.shepherd.yaml` file.

 ##### Simple url